 Note 2: If you have them, I recommend using a quality rock/sea/kosher salt as they're less processed.
 However you can happily use regular table salt if that's all you have available.

 Ingredient Note: Try and use whole spices if you have them available as these will add the best flavours.
 If not substitute with pre-ground ingredients and halve the amounts.
-For example, 4 tablespoons of whole coriander equals 2 tablespoons of pre-ground coriander.
+For example, 2 tablespoons of whole cumin equals 1 tablespoon of pre-ground cumin.
 Reduce any other ingredients you don't have whole by half as well and stir in with any other powders when making.

 Using your own curry powder ingredients and creating your own mixes, powders and seasonings means you know exactly what's in there...